-Objective: The aim of this study was to establish normal SVC flow values in healthy term infants the first three days of life and to evaluate the feasibility and reliability of the off-line analyses.
+Objective The aim of this study was to establish normal SVC flow values in healthy term infants the first 3 days of life and to evaluate the feasibility and reliability of the off-line analyses.

-Design: Doppler echocardiography of SVC flow was performed in 48 healthy term infants the first three days of life.
-Off-line analyses were thereafter performed by one cardiologist to investigate the changes in SVC flow from day one to three and to establish normal values.
-Intra- and interobserver variability was analysed in a subset of 20 infants by three paediatric cardiologists.
+Design Doppler echocardiography of SVC flow was performed in 48 healthy term infants the first 3 days of life.
+Off-line analyses were thereafter performed by one cardiologist to investigate the changes in SVC flow from day 1 to day 3 and to establish normal values.
+Intra- and inter-observer variability was analysed in a subset of 20 infants by three paediatric cardiologists.

-Results: We found a decrease in mean SVC flow from 99 ml/kg/min at day one to 77 ml/kg/min at day three.
-Reliable diameter images were obtained in 85%, and velocity recordings in 81%.
-The mean variability of SVC flow was 17% in the intraobserver analysis and 29% in the interobserver analysis.
+Results The authors found a decrease in mean SVC flow from 99 ml/kg/min at day 1 to 77 ml/kg/min at day 3.
+Reliable diameter images were obtained in 85% and velocity recordings in 81%.
+The mean variability of SVC flow was 17% in the intra-observer analysis and 29% in the inter-observer analysis.

 Statistics from Altmetric.com

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.